Joseph Lennox Federal

 Joseph Lennox Federal (January 13, 1910 – August 31, 2000) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Salt Lake City in Utah from 1960 to 1980.
 He previously served as an auxiliary bishop and coadjutor bishop of the same diocese from 1951 to 1960.

 Early life

-Joseph Federal was born on January 13, 1910 in Greensboro, North Carolina, to Charles and Margaret (née Keegan) Federal.
-In preparation for the priesthood, Federal studied at Belmont Abbey College in Belmont, North Carolina, Niagara University in Lewiston, New York, the University of Fribourg in Fribourg, Switzerland and the Pontifical North American College in Rome.
+Joseph Federal was born on January 13, 1910, in Greensboro, North Carolina, to Charles and Margaret (née Keegan) Federal.
+He was the third of eight children.
+Federal studied at Belmont Abbey College in Belmont, North Carolina, Niagara University in Lewiston, New York, the University of Fribourg in Switzerland, and the Pontifical North American College in Rome.

 Priesthood

 Federal was ordained a priest in Rome for the Diocese of Raleigh by Archbishop Giuseppe Palica on December 8, 1934.
-After his ordination, the diocese assigned Federal as a curate at St. Peter's Parish in Greenville, North Carolina.
+He was awarded a licentiate in theology from the Pontifical Gregorian University in 1935.
+Federal was assigned as a curate at St. Peter's Parish in Greenville, North Carolina.
 In 1937, he was named the first pastor of St. Margaret's Parish in Swannanoa, North Carolina.
-Federal was appointed rector of Sacred Heart Cathedral (1938-1951), and became a papal chamberlain in 1942.
+Federal was appointed rector of Sacred Heart Cathedral (1938–1951), and became a papal chamberlain in 1942.